NanaOdamme/Python_mini_projects/Login/README.md

-# Modern Login Form with Tkinter
+# Login Form with Tkinter

 This simple Python application creates a modern login form using the Tkinter library.
 The login form features a user-friendly design with a sea blue background, larger text entry boxes, and a deep blue login button that changes color on hover.
 It also displays informative messages for successful logins and incorrect credentials.